as595/csc-2019/classification.md

   <div class="figcaption"></div>
 </div>

-When you put these two curves together it means that for each pulsar candidate there are <strong>eight numerical features</strong> that can be extracted as standard: four from the integrated pulse profile and four from the DM-SNR curve:
+When you put these two curves together it means that for each pulsar candidate there are <strong>eight numerical characteristic features</strong> that can be extracted as standard: four from the integrated pulse profile and four from the DM-SNR curve:

 <div class="fig figcenter fighighlight">
   <img src="https://allofyourbases.files.wordpress.com/2019/03/pulsar_features.png">
   <div class="figcaption"></div>
 </div>

 <a name='pythonpulsars'></a>

-<h3>Pulsars in Python</h3>
+<h4>Pulsar Data in Python</h4>

 First some general libraries: